Chellie Pingree: Elections

 On February 29, 2012, an Associated Press story mentioned that Pingree was starting to circulate petitions to run for the U.S. Senate seat vacated by the retirement of Olympia Snowe, which she confirmed on The Rachel Maddow Show later that night.
-She withdrew her name from the race on March 7 and was reelected to the House.
+She withdrew her name from the race on March 7, following the entry of former governor Angus King, and was reelected to the House.
+She defeated Republican State Senate majority leader Jonathan Courtney by a 64.8%–35.2% margin.